Can You Use American Debit Cards in Ireland ?

 If you’re unable to use your chip-less debit or cedit card at an Irish ATM, most shops in Ireland should still be able to accept it.
 You’ll just have to swipe and sign a receipt instead of entering a PIN.

-What Are The Charges for Using a US issued Debit Card at an ATM in Ireland
+Are There Charges for Using a US-issued Debit Card at an ATM in Ireland

 There are ATMs on the main streets of every town and city in Ireland, some outside banks and some inside (during opening hours).
 In Ireland, they are also called “Cashpoints” or sometimes “Pass Machines”.